 Best time to go and why?

 Host to a classic tropical island climate, the island of Mauritius boasts warm weather year-round.
 The island destination has 2 seasons – hot and sticky summers, and sunny and dry winters.
 We recommend visiting the island outside of the cyclone season that runs from January to March.

 Low season on the island falls from May to September.
 The weather during this time is cooler than the tropical summer and the rougher seas create poor visibility for diving and snorkeling.
 We recommend avoiding the east coast in July and August when the coastal winds are at their strongest.

 When is low season?

-February – April and October – November would be the low season in South Africa.
+February – April and October – November would be the low season in Mauritius.
 This is a time when great experiences can be achieved at lower cost.

 When is the best weather?

 The shoulder season, from March to April and October to November, sees fewer visitors to the island.
 Expect warm weather, sunny skies and uncrowded beaches and some of the best diving conditions of the year.
 In the month of March, creeping into April, there is the rare possibility of experiencing a tropical cyclone.